gbdrummer/symbiocss/introduction.md

 **tl;dr When writing CSS, the whole point is to describe document presentation separately from document content.**

 ### What JavaScript actually is
 JavaScript is a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) programming language.
-In the context of building a user interface for the web, it is used to add client-side behavior to HTML pages.
+In the context of building a User Interface for the web, it is used to add client-side behavior to HTML pages.

 **JavaScript is NOT intended to replace or mimic the functions of HTML or CSS.**